-No-one likes criticism but an open organisation will always be willing to listen to concerns and anxieties and be ready to learn from them if appropriate.
-In our school, most concerns are likely to be expressed by the parents or carers of its pupils, though some may come from pupils themselves, parishioners, or from other interested parties such as neighbours or users of the premises.
+No-one likes criticism but an open organisation will always be willing to listen to concerns and anxieties and be ready to learn from them if

 In our Catholic school, parental/carers' concerns are of particular importance.
 As the first educators of their children, parents/carers have a duty to take an active interest in their school.
 "Since parents have given children their life, they are bound by the most serious obligation to educate their offspring."
 (Gravissimum Educationis).
 To this end, "there must be the closest co-operation between parents and the teachers to whom they entrust their children to be educated.
 In fulfilling their task, teachers are to collaborate closely with the parents and willingly listen to them."
 (Can.796) In our Catholic School, therefore, dealing with parental/carers' concerns is an intrinsic part of the school's ethos and mission